 2 year old class – Pickup is at 11:30 am

 3 and 4 year old classes – there are two dismissal times with the 3 and 4 year old classes

-Full day students must be picked up at 2:00
+Extended Session students must be picked up at 2:00 pm

 The staff is informed of safety rules, special hazards, and commonly occurring accidents.
 They receive detailed instruction on evacuation procedures, use of fire extinguishers and how to report an accident.
 The teacher and school committee inspect the facility for hazards on a continual basis.